AnhadSawhney/TiBasicMath/README.md

 # TiBasicMath
-A collection of programs written in Ti-Basic to solve precalculus problems
+A collection of programs written in Ti-Basic to solve precalculus problems.

 # Programs:
 ### Lagrange: